DN-debug/peux-os-sitebuild/src/pages/twms.md

         content: >
           Ratpoison is a very unusual window manager, that has a tag-line of "Say good-bye to the rodent".
-Often considered as the 'King of WMs', is being around since 2000.
+Often considered as the 'King of WMs', is being around since year 2000.
 It is written in C and the keybindings follow a similar trend to that of Emacs, inspired by the GNU Screen terminal multiplexer.
         actions:
           - label: SourceForge
             url: lorem-ipsum